E-Connect - Child Care Services

 As a graduate, you will become responsible for the care and education of children from birth to school-age.
 You will learn to create and maintain safe and healthy play environments, guide behavior, plan and implement learning activities, and work cooperatively with staff and parents.
-Graduates of this program will be recognized as Wisconsin Registry Career Ladder-Career Level 11.
+Graduates of this technical diploma will be recognized as Wisconsin Registry Career Level 11.

 Students of this program will be eligible for the T.E.A.C.H.
 Early Childhood WISCONSIN scholarship.
 T.E.A.C.H.
 Early Childhood® WISCONSIN provides higher education scholarships to professionals who work in regulated early childhood and school age care settings seeking approved credit-based education, such as the Early Childhood Education associate degree.

 Online & Face-to-Face Courses